poult-lab/daily-word/english_words_ learning.md

 [n] a copper/diamond mine.

 "a deep hole or holes under the ground where minerals such as coal, gold, etc. are dug"

+15.material [məˈtɪəriəl]

+[noun] a piece of material. "cloth used for making clothes, curtains, etc"

+[noun] building materials (= bricks, sand, glass, etc.)  "a substance that things can be made from"

+[noun] teaching materials. "things that are needed in order to do a particular activity"

+[noun] She's collecting material for her latest novel. "information or ideas used in books, etc."

+[noun] The band played all new material at the gig. "items used in a performance"

+[adj] material comforts. "connected with money, possessions, etc. rather than with the needs of the mind or spirit"

+[adj] the material world. "connected with the physical world rather than with the mind or spirit"

+[adj] {~ (to sth);formal or law }  material evidence. "important and needing to be considered"